Jessenia111/Plant-Insight/README.md

      integration with iOS applications.
    ● Create a scalable framework that can be adapted for future projects
-     involving different types of data or applications (e.g. extended to include toxicity information for other pets or additional plant species..
+     involving different types of data or applications (e.g. extended to include toxicity information for other pets or additional plant species.

 **Dataset used for final training:** https://drive.google.com/drive/folders/1TudqpfLC2QC_5zFD_cS1wBnoewUfgTcO?usp=drive_link